sdv-dev/SDV/docs/user_guides/single_table/gaussian_copula.rst

 .. note::

-    Even though there are situations like the one show above where manually choosing a distribution seems to give better results, in most cases the ``GaussianCopula`` will be able to find the optimal distribution on its own, making this manual search of the marginal distributions necessary
+    Even though there are situations like the one shown above where manually choosing a distribution seems to give better results, in most cases the ``GaussianCopula`` will be able to find the optimal distribution on its own, making this manual search of the marginal distributions necessary